 Because IBC is an aggressive type of cancer that can grow and spread quickly, it’s important to be able to recognize the signs of inflammatory breast cancer and speak with a doctor immediately if you notice changes in your breast.

 Inflammatory breast cancer (IBC) is a rare and aggressive form of breast cancer that occurs when cancer cells block the lymph vessels in the skin of the breast.
-According to the American Cancer Society (ACS), it accounts for only 1 to 5 percent of all cases of breast cancer.
+According to the American Cancer Society (ACS), it accounts for only 1% to 5% of all breast cancer diagnoses.

 IBC is different from other forms of breast cancer because it often doesn’t cause a lump or mass.
 This can mean that it might not show up on common breast cancer screening techniques like mammograms, making it more difficult to diagnose.

-Compared to other types of breast cancer, inflammatory breast cancer has different signs, symptoms, and prognoses.
+Compared to other types of breast cancer, inflammatory breast cancer has different signs, symptoms, and outlooks.

-• Prognosis.
-The outlook of IBC is typically not as good compared with other types of breast cancer.
+• Prognosis: The outlook for people with IBC is typically not as good compared with people with other types of breast cancer.

 IBC can progress rapidly within weeks or months.
-Because of this, receiving an early diagnosis is extremely important.
+Because of this, it is extremely important to receive an early diagnosis.

 While you usually don’t develop a lump that’s characteristic of other breast cancers, you may have several of the following symptoms.